Ametalk!

-Ametalk! (アメトーーク!, Ametō̄ku!), is a Japanese comedy focused variety and talk television show hosted by Toru Hotoharu of Ameagari Kesshitai on TV Asahi.
-Each episode of Ametalk has a focused topic and invites guests, usually comedians, who are relevant to the topic to discuss or share their stories in a light-hearted and often comedic atmosphere.
+Ametalk! (アメトーーク!, Ametō̄ku!) is a Japanese comedy focused variety and talk television show hosted by Toru Hotohara of Ameagari Kesshitai on TV Asahi.
+Each episode of Ame Talk has a focused topic and invites guests, usually comedians, who are relevant to the topic to discuss or share their stories in a light-hearted and often comedic atmosphere.

 History

 The show first began in 2002 as a special and became a weekly variety show in 2003 as Ameagari Kesshitai's first major national program.
 It is currently still airing with high viewership ratings since the show began its broadcast.

 In June 2019, one of the MCs of the show, Hiroyuki Miyasako, was suspended by Yoshimoto Kogyo for affiliation with an anti-social organization back in 2014 alongside 10 other comedians.
 Since then, all episodes with recordings containing Miyasako after the date of the news have been broadcast after editing Miyasako out completely.
 He is also removed as the MC in future episodes as Hotoharu will remain the MC with other supporting MCs every week.